jvos415/Framed/README.md

     </div>
 ```

-A very small but surprisingly difficulty that I ran into during this project was rendering the footer on all pages and mobile.
-My final fix was to use DOM manipulation to assign specific classes to the footer in certain components only.
-This allowed me to have different styling for the footer on different pages while still have overall styles that keep the footer layout the same on all page.
+A very small but surprisingly difficult thing that I ran into during this project was rendering the footer on all pages and mobile.
+My final fix was to dynamically added classes to the footer on certain pages to achieve my desired output.
+This allowed me to have different styling for the footer on different pages while still have overall styles for the footer for consistency.

 ```
 let footer = document.querySelector(".footer");